jakubDoka/metaflow-old/README.md

 opinion = 'this is ' [ 'not ' ] 'good'
 # matches 'this is good' and 'this is not good'
 annoying_child = 'Dad! ' :( 'When will we arrive?' )
 # matches 'Dad!
-When will we arrive?' but also
+When will we arrive?' but also '
-# 'Dad!
+#Dad!
 #  When will we arrive?
 #  When will we arrive?
 #  When will we arrive?